srct/bookshare/README.md

 Run `python manage.py makemigrations` and `python manage.py migrate` to configure something called 'migrations', which allow you to make changes to the tables in your database without screwing up existing information.
 Then run `python manage.py createsuperuser` to create an admin account, using the same username and email as you'll access through CAS.
 Finally, run `python manage.py syncdb` to set up all the tables in your empty database.

+### Configuring the Cache

+#### Notes on Cacheing

+Bookshare's urls are set to be cached for periods of time set so that ordinary user experience will not be impacted, but a substantial load will be lifted from a deployment server.
+However, this can be annoying when you're making and want to check small changes rapidly on development.
+You can edit the respective apps' urls.py files and remove the cacheing configurations, but make sure that you do not include such edits in any pushes!

 ### Email

 Note: if you do not set this, the app will work 95% fine, except you will not be able to test sending email.